 Absolutely everything you need to know:

-*please note figures quoted here are accurate as per the last round of consultation, much work has gone on since, and we will be publishing updated figures week commencing 23rd September 2019
+*please note figures quoted here are accurate as per the last round of consultation, much work has gone on since, and we will be publishing updated figures asap

-Shropshire Council want to take an unprecedented area of land out of the Green Belt for a highly controversial housing estate and industrial development that will increase the size and population of the town by over 40% (if we include the already approved 560 houses at Tasley this is a total increase of 48%, in effect doubling the size of Bridgnorth).
-The proposed site lies on both sides of the Stanmore Straight: across high quality agricultural land, right up to the ancient trees on Hermitage Ridge, on the tight knit community of the Hobbins, on the beloved Country Park, from the back of the Industrial Estate to Hoccum, and down the open fields beside the A454 to Swancote.
+Shropshire Council want to take an unprecedented area of land out of the Green Belt for a highly controversial estate of 850 houses and 16 ha of industrial development.
+The proposed site lies on both sides of the Stanmore Straight: across high quality agricultural land, right up to the ancient trees on Hermitage Ridge, on the tight knit community of the Hobbins, on the beloved Country Park, from the back of the Industrial Estate to Hoccum.
+If phase 2 of the plan (on the safeguarded land) goes ahead, there will be a ‘mixed use’ development of a further 650 houses, and more industrial and employment sites, along the A454 Wolverhampton road from Hermitage island, back to the Hobbins, and down the open fields to Swancote.

 The site compromises 410 acres of greenbelt, that’s bigger than Perton, bigger than High Town, it’s bigger than 310 football pitches!

-We kicked off our campaign by urgently rallying support to encourage as many people as possible to complete the Council’s preferred site consultation questionnaire on the plans (the deadline passed on 8th February).
-Since then we’ve been gathering and collating vast amounts of information and wading through thousands of pages of documents, talking to experts, and lately we’ve delivered over 7,000 surveys, collating public opinion on the plans.
+We kicked off our campaign by urgently rallying support to encourage as many people as possible to complete the Council’s preferred site consultation questionnaire on the plans (the deadline passed on 8th February 2019).
+Since then we’ve been gathering and collating vast amounts of information and wading through thousands of pages of documents, talking to experts, and in the summer we deliver more than 9,000 surveys, collating public opinion on the plans.
 Over the next few months this effort will culminate in a massive push – including a fundraising campaign – to engage the public, so they can have their say on the future of Bridgnorth.
 What happens next, is having analysed (but not yet published) the 3,500 county-wide consultation responses they received on their Local Plan Review, the council will then make a decision at Cabinet on 12th June to – most likely – move things forward to ‘master planning’.
 Then second stage public consultation on these plans should open in late 2019, with the plans going to the Government Inspector in early 2020.
 If we have any chance of winning this thing, we need to stop these plans well before that point.
 This is where you come in!
 We need you to get involved.

 In a nutshell, there are three main issues with the Council’s plans: